cymodif/amazon-freertos/tools/checks/afqp/afqp_check/README.md

-### Device Qualification Program for FreeRTOS Check
+### Amazon FreeRTOS Qualifcation Program (AFQP) Check

 #### Dependencies
 * Python 2.7+ or Python 3+

 #### Usage
-The default FreeRTOS source root is relative to tools/checks/afqp/afqp_check.
+The default Amazon FreeRTOS source root is relative to tools/checks/afqp/afqp_check.
 This can be changed with the --root option.
 * **Non-eclipse based IDE projects.**
     ```
     cd <AFR_ROOT>/tools/checks/afqp/afqp_check